 A definition of email threats is hard to form, because there are so many different kinds of threats, and the routes attackers use change constantly.
 Some of the most common email threats come through deception, impersonation of trusted entities, and the exploitation of private information to encourage people to click on links or download attachments.
 Once these attachments are downloaded, malware can be installed; if a link is clicked on, the user may be forwarded to a fake login page, at which point their credentials are stolen.

-Types of Email Attacks in 2020
+Types of Email Attacks

 Phishing Email Threats